 Today, Californians use email and Skype or Facetime, using a pocket computer that is called a phone, but is actually a pocket computer that just happens to have a phone in it as well.
 Sure, you can call people up on the phone, but most of us send messages on WhatsApp or iMessage, or use email.
 And not just messages: you can take photos and videos on that pocket computer and send those too.

 So when it comes to missing teeth, you need dental implants for the future in the Bay Area.
 And that is what we do at San Francisco Dental Implant Center.
 The name’s a bit of a giveaway, isn’t it?!
 Modern dental implants have only been around since the 1970s and have undergone several transformations into what they are today.
 They are the future when it comes to missing teeth, because they behave in exactly the same way as natural teeth.

 A titanium screw is inserted into the jawbone and the bone grows tightly around it.
 This mimics the root of the natural tooth.
 The crown is then fitted on to the implant and you have a fully working tooth again.

-If you are considering dental implants for the future in the Bay Area, the first step is to book a free consult with one of our two specialist doctors.
-To find out more, click on the Free Consult link at the top of the page.
+If you are considering dental implants for the future in the Bay Area, the first step is to book a consult with our specialist doctor.
+To find out more, click on the Consult link at the top of the page.